gks2022004/gks2022004/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [imgauravkumar7@gmail.com](mailto:imgauravkumar7@gmail.com)
-* 🧠  I'm learning Blockchain and web3 development
+* 🧠  I'm blockchain dev
-* ⚡  I'm highly interested in Web3,defi, crypto and rockets🚀💻😎
+* ⚡  I'm highly interested in Web3,defi,crypto and rockets🚀💻😎

 ### Skills